energy-on-chain/billfish-pachanga-ai/README.txt

   [x] Create a develop branch for the repo
-  [x] Select "GitHub" as deployment method and connect the "energy-on-chain/project-name" repo [x] Enable automatic deployment for the "develop" branch [x] Go to the "deploy" tab and "Create new pipeline".
+  [x] Select "GitHub" as deployment method and connect the "energy-on-chain/project-name" repo [x] Enable automatic deployment for the "develop" branch [] Setup subdomain on Hostgator site... delete two "A" records, create two "CNAME" records that point to Heroku secret (enable SSL, update allowedOrigins variable in server.js)
+  [x] Go to the "deploy" tab and "Create new pipeline".
 Start with the "staging" stage.
 The name will be "project-name-staging".
-    [x] Go to resources tab and enable Heroku Redis (mini, $3/mo) for your project.
-    [x] Enter all variables from .env file to config_vars tab for staging (make sure you remove the final "/" at the end of the heroku server url!!!)
-    [x] Setup Stripe (staging) webhook(s) for registration, pots... make sure the secret keys for each webhook are added to the heroku config variables
-  [] Go to the project dashboard and "Add app" to set up "project-name-production" to auto-deploy when the main branch is pushed
     [] Go to resources tab and enable Heroku Redis (mini, $3/mo) for your project.
+    [] Enter all variables from .env file to config_vars tab for staging (make sure you remove the final "/" at the end of the heroku server url!!!)
+    [] Setup Stripe (staging) webhook(s) for registration, pots... make sure the secret keys for each webhook are added to the heroku config variables
+  [x] Go to the project dashboard and "Add app" to set up "project-name-production" to auto-deploy when the main branch is pushed
+    [] Go to resources tab and enable Heroku Redis (mini, $3/mo) for your project.
     [] Setup Stripe (production) webhook(s) for registration, pots [] Enter all variables from .env file to config_vars tab for production

 8. Test
-  [x] Local test (don't forget to start local stripe webhook in terminal!!!)
+  [] Local test (don't forget to start local stripe webhook in terminal!!!)
-    [x] Homepage functionality
+    [] Homepage functionality
-    [x] Registration functionality (Stripe webhook urls for staging and production environment) [x] Dashboard functionality
+    [] Registration functionality (Stripe webhook urls for staging and production environment) [] Dashboard functionality
-    [x] Admin functionality (including login and logout) [x] Newsfeed functionality
+    [] Admin functionality (including login and logout) [] Newsfeed functionality
-    [x] Leaderboard functionality
+    [] Leaderboard functionality
-    [x] Pots functionality
+    [] Pots functionality
-    [x] Auction funtionality
+    [] Auction funtionality
-    [x] Look at Firestore, confirm data being stored correctly [x] Look at Firebase Storage, confirm images being stored correctly [] FIXME: additional testing...?
+    [] Look at Firestore, confirm data being stored correctly [] Look at Firebase Storage, confirm images being stored correctly [] FIXME: additional testing...?
 Redis...?
   [] Staging environment test
   [] Production environment test